Marmalade-NG/marmalade-ng/doc/source/metadata.rst

     - | A URI pointing to a resource with mime type ``image/*`` representing the asset
       | to which this NFT represents.
 Consider making any images at a width between
       | 320 and 1080 pixels and aspect ratio between 1.91:1 and 4:5 inclusive.
+      | The string may be a an embedded image in dataURI format as per RFC 2397.

   * - | attributes
       | *(Optionnal)*